meng-ucalgary/seng-637-assignment-3/Assignment3-ReportTemplate.md

 1. This assignment has given us a great opportunity in learning how to make sure the test cases we write are complete and cover most of the source code effectively.

-2. This assignment gave us a chance to review our assignment 2 work and see how well we did with black box testing
+2. This assignment gave us a chance to review our assignment 2 work and see how well we did with black box testing.

 3. EclEmma was used as the code coverage tool, which is already available Eclipse as an installed plugin.

 4. The assignment description document [`Assignment3.md`](Assignment3.md) is very detailed and comprehensive, and it was easy to follow.

 5. The Teacher Assistant has provided us very detailed and prompt feedback in clarifying any questions that we had on the assignment.
-For example, for the scope for section 3.3 ("Test Suite Development"), he helped us clarify that we only need to create tests to cover the required coverage metrics on the methods that we have done from assignment 2 instead of all of the methods within the Range and DataUtilities class
+For example, for the scope for section 3.3 ("Test Suite Development"), he helped us clarify that we only need to create tests to cover the required coverage metrics on the methods that we have done from assignment 2 instead of all of the methods within the Range and DataUtilities class.

 ## Contributors